Main illustration: Daniel Fishel

 What we look for in your design work

-Our expectations for product and content designers show you what we look for in your work.
+Our expectations for product designers show you what we look for in your work.
 We’ve tried to make these clear so you never have to guess what we care about.
 And remember: it’s okay if you’re still growing in these areas of your practice.

 How we think about the outcomes and impact of design